aon132543/Tourism-community-App/README.md

 Explain how others can contribute to your project.
 This could include things like submitting bug reports, suggesting new features, or submitting pull requests.

-## License

-This project is licensed under the terms of the MIT license.
-See the [LICENSE](LICENSE) file for details.